Is Music Theory Necessary for Piano Lessons? What to Expect and Beginner FAQs

 Rose Park

-Many new piano learners or their parents wonder why music theory gets so much attention in lessons.
-After all, isn’t the main goal just learning to play the right notes?
-Is it necessary to learn anyway?
-While that’s definitely important, music theory actually gives you the core foundations to become a well-rounded pianist.
+Many new piano learners and parents wonder why music theory gets so much attention in piano lessons.
+After all, isn’t the goal simply learning to play the notes on the page?
+So people often ask if learning theory is even necessary.

 60+